twallema/influenza-USA/data/README.md

 ### Vaccination

-+ `build-vaccination.py`: A script that aggregates the vaccination rates of the 2017-2018 season, whose age component was spread over multiple files, into one long-format .csv file.
++ `build-vaccination.py`: A script that formats the vaccination rates of the 2010-2024 season.

 ### FIPS codes

 + `build-FIPS-list.py`: A script formatting and merging the raw US state and county FIPS codes found in `national_state2020.txt` and `national_county2020.txt`.
 Corrects the Connecticut counties to the post 2020 counties and FIPS codes using the crosswalk file `ct_cou_to_cousub_crosswalk.xlsx`.
 Resulting file in interim folder contains a five-digit FIPS codes for both states and counties.
 State FIPS codes are assumed to have an 'xx000' format.

+### Cases

++ `build-hospitalisations_per_state.py`: A script formatting the weekly flu hospitalisation incidence data per US state from 2009-2024 in `data/raw/cases/weekly_flu_incid_complete.csv` into `data/interim/hospitalisations_per_state.csv`.
+Swaps the US state name for it's FIPS code and guarantees the data always start in week 40 of the year.